techidaily/site-games-able/source/_posts/discovering-cozy-games-appeal.md

  I would argue that cozy games are so popular because of their ability to relax players and provide wholesome, escapist adventures.
 While many studies look at the negative effects of gaming on mental health, there are also some positive benefits.

- A[review published in JMIR Ment Health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8406113/) found that a variety of game genres helped reduce stress and anxiety across age groups:
+ A [review published in JMIR Ment Health](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8406113/) found that a variety of game genres helped reduce stress and anxiety across age groups:

 > " In addition to exergames and casual video games, other genres of commercial off-the-shelf games helped to reduce stress and anxiety."